HelpBot Assistant

 Enable Tooltip

-Tooltips display information on hover, useful when space constraints prevent using data labels.
+Tooltips display information on hover and are useful when space constraints prevent using data labels.
 Enable tooltips by setting the visible property to true in the tooltipSettings object, and inject the MapsTooltip module:

 import { Maps, DataLabel, MapsTooltip } from '@syncfusion/ej2-maps';